UniBreakfast/pacergame-rulebook-with-gpt/README.md

 ### **5.6 No Overlapping Quests for the Same Activity**

-- **Rule:** Cannot start a new quest for the same activity that overlaps with days from a previous quest.
+- **Rule:** Days of completed and failed todos of a finished quest or any days of an unfinished quest cannot overlap with another quest for the same activity.
 - **Failed Quest Days:**
-  - **Completed Days:** Cannot be overlapped.
+  - **Completed and Failed Todos:** Cannot be overlapped.
-  - **Failed and Remaining Days:** Discarded and cannot be reported or rewarded.
+  - **Remaining Unfinished Days:** Discarded and cannot be reported or rewarded.
+- **Inertia Days:**
+  - **Reported Inertia Days:** Cannot overlap with new quest days.
+  - **Unreported Inertia Days:** Discarded if they would overlap with a new quest.

 ## **6. Progression and Growth**